COVID-19: travel health notice for all travellers

 It is also recommended that you consult with Immigration, Refugees and Citizenship Canada (IRCC) on current policies regarding citizenship through descent, as well as on the issuance of Canadian travel documents.

 The Embassy of Canada to Ukraine can’t provide recommendations on the selection of surrogacy agencies.

 Ukrainian law does not prohibit sexual acts between individuals of the same sex.

 Despite large and active 2SLGBTQI+ communities in major urban centres, homosexuality is not widely accepted in Ukrainian society.
 Avoid public displays of affection.

 Expect a heavy police presence at Pride parades and certain 2SLGBTQI+ events.
 Counter-protests and violence are possible.
 Have a plan for safely exiting the area when participating in Pride parades or other 2SLGBTQI+ events.

 Car insurance is mandatory.

 There is zero tolerance for driving under the influence of alcohol.

-The economy operates primarily on a cash basis.
-However, credit cards are accepted in most major cities and ATMs are widely available.
+Credit cards are accepted in most major cities.
 Foreign currency can be exchanged at most banks, hotels and licensed exchange booths.
-Well-worn U.S. banknotes may not be accepted.

 Natural disasters and climate